wallacemplira/ganhopper/README.md

 python main.py --dataset_dir={{dataset_dir}}
 ```

-Where {folder_name} is a folder containing a dataset in the format described above.
+Where {dataset_dir} is a folder containing a dataset in the format described above.
 The dog_cat_faces dataset can be downloaded at https://github.com/brownvc/ganimorph

 To reproduce our results on human2cats, add to the command instruction the parameters *--epoch_step=22* and *--epoch=22*.